 The very premise of recurring billing is that it’s supposed to be easy, but that doesn’t mean you can roll it out and watch as the magic happens.
 There are a few best practices you should know to do this right.

 You’ve probably had it happen before: Your credit card expired, and you were mailed a new one with a shiny new expiration date.
 You had to update that payment information in dozens of places, and of course, you forgot one.
 You received an email saying your online payment couldn’t be processed because of incorrect payment details.

 It’s a familiar plight for your customers too, which is why you should use your payment solution to set up alerts when payment information is incorrect or about to expire.

 That way, you can notify your customers when they need to update their credit card information—before you even try to process their payment.

 2. Offer flexibility with payment schedules

-You’re concerned about your business’s cash flow, but remember that your customers worry about managing their income and expenses too.
+You might be concerned about your business’s cash flow, but remember that your customers worry about managing their income and expenses too.

-Be flexible with the payment schedules you make available to your customers, so they can choose the frequency that’s right for them.
+Be flexible with the payment schedules you make available to your customers so they can choose the frequency that’s right for them.

 3. Make it easy to cancel